syncfusion-content/blazor-docs/blazor/accumulation-chart/accessibility.md

 ## WAI-ARIA attributes

-The Blazor Accumulation Chart component followed the [WAI-ARIA](https://www.w3.org/WAI/ARIA/apg/patterns/alert/) patterns to meet the accessibility.
-The following ARIA attributes are used in the Blazor Accumulation Chart component:
+The Accumulation chart control followed the [WAI-ARIA](https://www.w3.org/WAI/ARIA/apg/patterns/alert/) patterns to meet the accessibility.
+The following ARIA attributes are used in the Accumulation chart control:

 * img (role)
 * button (role)